cakephp/docs/en/controllers/middleware.rst

     $middleware->add($cookies);

 .. note::
-    It is recommended that the encryption key you use for cookie data, is *only* used for cookie data.
+    It is recommended that the encryption key you use for cookie data, is used *exclusively* for cookie data.

 The encryption algorithms and padding style used by the cookie middleware are backwards compatible with ``CookieComponent`` from earlier versions of CakePHP.